 - Lower Extremity Orthotics: Supports for the ankle and knee fall into this group.
 For example, an ankle orthosis (AFO) stabilizes the foot and ankle.
 A knee brace or knee brace stabilizes the knee joint and supports rehabilitation after injury.

 - Upper Extremity Orthotics: Includes splints and supports designed for the arm, elbow and wrist.
-For example, a wrist splint stabilizes the wrist and aids recovery from conditions such as tendonitis, while shoulder orthoses protect the joint after shoulder dislocation.
+For example, a wrist splint stabilizes the wrist and aids recovery from conditions such as tendonitis.
+Shoulder orthoses, on the other hand, protect the joint after a shoulder dislocation.

 - Spine Orthotics: This class includes corsets and neck braces for the spine (waist, back and neck).
 A scoliosis brace helps to correct spinal curvature, while a cervical collar supports healing by restricting movement in neck injuries.